eddyekofo94/nvim-macro/README.md

 local manage_plugins = require('utils.packer').manage_plugins
 manage_plugins({
   modules = {
-    base = true,          -- install all plugins in 'base' completion = false,   -- disable all plugins in 'completion' but don't remove lsp = nil,            -- remove all plugins in 'lsp' },
+    'base',         -- install all plugins in 'base' 'completion',   -- disable all plugins in 'completion' but don't remove 'lsp',          -- remove all plugins in 'lsp'
+  },
 })
 ```